mackacavs/tray-tech-test/README.md

 -----

 * Git clone the project into your own local repository
-* Using the terminal, move into the repository with the source code
+* Using the terminal, move into the repository where you've just cloned the repo
 * Run 'npm install' in your terminal to download the relevant node packages
 * Run 'node src/app.js' to see the output of the application